YassinEldeeb/create-prisma-generator/PRISMA_SDK_REFERENCE.md

 @prisma/cli -> @prisma/sdk -> Spawns Generators -> Send DMMF through RPCs
 ```

-a better approuch is to cut this cycle and just get the utility function in `@prisma/sdk` that's responsible for generating the DMMF from a prisma definitions string.
+a better approach is to cut this cycle and just get the utility function in `@prisma/sdk` that's responsible for generating the DMMF from a prisma definitions string.

 This function calls a rust binary that introspects the prisma definations in the string and gives back a nice AST([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) for the defined definations in prisma modelling language.